 Use your compost anywhere in the garden that would benefit from an extra burst of nutrients, such as on plants that require plant feed or in vegetable beds ahead of planting another year's harvest - the soil has most likely been stripped of most of its nutrients by last years plants so it will welcome a little extra help!

 I don’t have space to compost my kitchen scraps!
 Do I have any other options?

 Yes!
-The most obvious option if you don’t have space to compost is to find a friend who does who has enough capacity to take on your kitchen scraps too.
+If you don’t have space to compost, the most obvious option is to find a friend who does and has enough capacity to take on your kitchen scraps, too.
 Be sure to check with them if there is anything they prefer not to compost.

 Otherwise, for US residents, check this great resource page on the EPA (United States Environmental Protection Agency) website that lists waste food programs and resources on a state-by-state basis, including lists of local compost drop-off points and how to arrange curbside composting scraps pick up in metropolitan areas.